eedugon/jmx-exporter-dockerized/README.md

 The objectives of implementing these features are:

-  * Being able to use the same docker image of jmx_exporter for different scenarios, as the configuration can be built from environment variables
+  * Being able to use the same docker image of jmx_exporter for different scenarios, as the configuration can be built from environment variables.
-  * In a Kubernetes environment, run jmx_exporter docker as an extra container (sidecar) in the pod to monitor (in this case DEST_HOST should be localhost)
+  * In a Kubernetes environment, run jmx_exporter docker as an extra container (sidecar) in the pod to monitor (in this case DEST_HOST should be localhost).
   * In a Kubernetes environment, run jmx_exporter docker in a dedicated pod, in order to monitor another pod (in this case DEST_HOST should be the name of a k8s service pointing to the pod).

 ## Default Settings